-Prerequisite: ACCT 3202.
+Prerequisite: ACCT 3202 with a grade of "C" or better.
 Concepts and techniques necessary for the preparation of consolidated financial statements and accounting for partnerships.
 The course is primarily designed as an intensive study of working papers necessary to integrate the financial information of multiple legal entities into a single set of statements reflecting the single economic entity.